CatZzzzz22/AnimeRating/README.md

 - MySQL Community Server
 - Python3 and pip3 (or Python and pip if you're on Windows)

-### Set Up Dataset
-To set up the data set, first you need to install MySQL.
-Follow the steps to install MySQL:
+First you need to install MySQL - follow the steps to install MySQL:
 - a.
 For Mac users:
   - Run the following commands in the terminal
     ```